DEC-03 Transmission Applications

 The executor or administrator holds the land subject to the same equities upon which the deceased held the land.
 In support of a Transmission Application (see LTRPM Form Examples - Example 1) the following must be produced:

-- An office copy or the original Grant of Probate or Letters of Administration as issued by the Probate Office or a Landgate Sighted copy or Australia Post certified copy.
+- An office copy or the original Grant of Probate or Letters of Administration as issued by the Probate Office or a Landgate Sighted copy or Australia Post certified or Solicitor/Settlement Agent certified copy.
 Present practice is to return such original copies to the lodging party.
 Office copies of Grants of Probate should be re-lodged with any subsequent dealing by the executor, other than a sale:

 - A Grant of Probate or Letters of Administration granted in another jurisdiction (i.e. interstate or overseas) must be re-sealed by the Western Australian Probate Office.

 - A statutory declaration, identifying the deceased if the name and address as shown on the office copy of the Grant of Probate or Letters of Administration differ in any way from those shown in the Register, (but if the Grant of Probate correctly identifies the proprietor as the deceased or the details on the title and the Will agree, no further proof is required).

 This statutory declaration is made by the executor or administrator.
 Where two or more executors or administrators are appointed, only one of them needs to make the declaration.